jamesrcole/dispGol/README.md

              I-II, I-III) just appear one at a time beside the counts, and then slide over it and highlight if they are the same.
-The idea is to make it easier to see the quantities and easier to visually reconise when there is a match.
+The idea is to make it easier to see the quantities and easier to visually recognise when there is a match.
 If there's a match make a new atom appear
-           * then at the end 'stictch back together' the pieces to form the grid in the next state.
+           * then at the end 'stitch back together' the pieces to form the grid in the next state.
            * I'd originally been hesitant to show the process in parallel as then the viewer can't see exactly what is going on, but I